Ulrich Thoden: Politics

-On 14 December 2024, a general meeting was held, at which Thoden was elected as the direct candidate in Steinfurt III.
-At the state representative meeting of Die Linke NRW on 11 January 2025, it was announced that he would be running for the 2025 German federal election for the state list position 4.
-In his constituency, Die Linke received 6.0% for the first vote and 6.4% for the second vote.
+On December 14, 2024, a general meeting was held at which Thoden was elected as the direct candidate in Constituency 127 (Steinfurt III).
+At the state representatives' assembly of Die Linke NRW on January 11, 2025, he was elected to fourth place on the state list for the 2025 federal election.
+In his electoral district, Die Linke received 6.0% of the first-preference votes and 6.4% of the second-preference votes.